Hunkeler und die Augen des Ödipus: Plot (excerpt)

-Peter Hunkeler (Mathias Gnädinger) has been retired as Kommissär (inspector) of the Basel Police, and for the first time since years, enjoys with his fiancée Hedwig a play in the Basel theatre.
+Peter Hunkeler has been retired as Kommissär (inspector) of the Basel Police, and for the first time for years, enjoys a play in the Basel theatre with his fiancée Hedwig.
 His old passion goes back to his early years when he had played on stage, and planned making the acting to his profession, but then opted for the supposedly safer career with the police.
 The premiere of Sophocles' Oedipus Rex – Hunkeler fascinated, Hedwig sleeping – turns upside down, as one of the actors, Walter Rutziska, is sabotaging the production by suddenly showing up drunk in the audience and insulting the audience.
 Hunkeler assumes the derailment a brilliant director's incidence, and at the premiere party, he would like to congratulate the director and star of the production, Bernhard Vetter – and conceded puzzled a slap in the face.
 Vetter is furiously chasing the whole society to go to hell and disappears.
 The "Provence", the name of the yacht the party was onboard it, disappears in the night, and the next morning is found leaderless and damaged on a dam downriver.
 Bernhard Vetter is missing, and a short time later fished out of the Rhine river, having empty eye sockets...